 All continuing competence courses and activities must relate to roles and responsibilities in occupational therapy and must enhance the therapist’s continuing competence.
 Qualified activities are set out in Rules .0803(a) and .0805 and contain many opportunities for completing continuing competence requirements.

 Licensees do not submit proof of completion of continuing competence activities but shall keep such proof for at least two (2) years and may be subject to random audits by the Board.

 No. Rule .0802(d) states that continuing competence activities may not include new employee orientation or annual training required by the employer.

 Rule .0802(b) states for each renewal period, each licensee shall document completion of at least one contact hour (one point) of an ethics course related to the practice of occupational therapy.
 The one point may be included in the total of the required point total for the renewal period.

-Ethics is not required for the 2014 renewal but will be required for your 2015 renewal and every renewal thereafter.
+Ethics is required for the 2015 renewal and every renewal thereafter.

 The ethics course must meet the requirements for continuing competence activity found in Rules Section .0800 (Rules .0801 - .0808).
 Additionally, whoever presents the course must meet the requirements of Rule .0803(b).
 It may not be an in-service offered by a co-employee who attended an ethics course.